 On the Atlantic Coast, tucked between Palm Beach and Ft.
 Lauderdale, you’ll find Delray Beach.
-This area draws plenty of visitors and was named “The Most Fun Small town in America” because of it’s combination of easy accessibility, great beaches, and plenty of things to do in and around town.
+This area draws plenty of visitors and has been named “The Most Fun Small town in America” because of it’s combination of easy accessibility, great beaches, and plenty of things to do in and around town.
 This beach is known for being family friendly because of all the activities you can enjoy on the sand.

-If you’re looking for a beach vacation that is going to offer nothing but the sound of waves and gulls, far away from the hustle and bustle of life, then Sanibel Island is going to be the place for you.
+If you’re looking for a beach vacation that is going to offer nothing but the sound of waves and gulls, far away from the hustle and bustle of life, Sanibel Island is the place for you.
 Located on the Gulf Coast this tiny spit of land is famous world wide for its shelling.
 People flock from all over to gather thousands of these beautiful shells and enjoy the peaceful surrounding areas.

 Fort Walton Beach